Investing

 Why Invest in Stocks?

-Stocks provide a tangible vehicle to participate in the financial performance of a company.
-If a company is publicly traded and listed on an exchange, you can purchase shares through a broker online or on the stock exchange.
+Stocks offer a concrete way to share in a company’s financial success.
+When a business goes public and lists on an exchange, you can purchase shares through an online broker or directly on the stock exchange.

 Stocks vs. Funds